TedTschopp/The-Marchen-Engine/index.md

 Sometimes a special ability or spell tells you that you have advantage or disadvantage on an ability check, a saving throw, or an attack roll.
 When that happens, you roll a second set of dice when you make the roll.
-Use the higher of the two rolls if you have advantage, and use the lower roll if you have disadvantage.
+Use the higher of the two rolls if you have advantage and use the lower roll if you have disadvantage.
 For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
 If you instead have advantage and roll those numbers, you use the 17.